PFO-2014/Django-ClasseInversee/README.md

 ##3.
 Run

 To run it a make it accessible on your localhost:8000:
+ - d to daemonize
+ - p for tcp port forwarding

 ```shell
 docker run -d -p 8000:8000 pfo2014/classinv:1  python /ClasseInv/manage.py runserver 0.0.0.0:8000